andymeneely/project-timber-wolf/rules/RULES.md

  You are considered **adjacent** to something if your are on a tile that shares a border with another tile.
 (Being on the same tile is *not* considered adjacent.)

 Each board has one or more **Entrances**.
-These Entrances (they are also Exits) represent a space.
-If a player is on one of these spaces, they are considered to be Outdoors, otherwise they are Indoors.
+These Entrances represent a space.
+If a character is on one of these spaces they are considered to be Outdoors, otherwise they are Indoors.
+An Entrance tile is also considered an Exit.

 By default, unless the scenario specifies otherwise, Entrance/Exit tiles are limited to 2 characters at the beginning of the heist.
 This limit does not apply to the Escape phase, although the scenario may impose additional limits.